 I continued training and got better.
 I hit the 12-minute mark, “I’m still not a real runner.
 Real runners have ten-minute miles at worst.”

 I continued training, got better, and easily hit the 10 minute mark time and time again.
 “I’m not a real runner.
 Look at all the people that came in before me in 5k I just ran!”

 I keep training, I get better, I’m regularly in the 9’s, “Nope, still not a real runner.”

 I keep training, push myself hard, regularly hit the 8’s, “I’m not a real runner.”

 So my advice to you is to embrace it and declare that you ARE a real runner!
 Do you put on some running clothes, a pair of sneakers and hit the pavement?
 Do you sweat, and push yourself hard because you want to be healthy and in better shape?
-Do you go out, have a terrible run, have to walk most of the time, finish feeling defeated – BUT you lace up and do it again a couple days later because damn it I’m going to get better!
+Do you go out, have a terrible run, have to walk most of the time, and finish feeling defeated?
+Then you lace up and do it again a couple of days later because “Damn it, I’m going to get better!”

 You do!
 So guess what, you ARE a real runner, and whether you’re the slowest one of your group of friends, the fastest, finish middle of the pack in your local 5k, or finish dead last, YOU ARE A RUNNER!

 Wear it with pride, and start now!
 Because I can tell you from experience, you can lose 100+ lbs, you can go from not being able to walk a mile in a half hour to easily running 3 miles in that time, and you will feel no more like a real runner than you did at the beginning until you embrace what you do for what it is.

 So what are you waiting for?
 Go lace up and hit the pavement!